-This is a need-based federal grant program for students who are seeking their first undergraduate degree and whose Estimated Family Contribution (EFC) is below $5,576* for 2019-20.
-The annual Pell Grant award amount is determined by your EFC and enrollment status and may range from $650 to $6,195 for 2019-20.
+This is a need-based federal grant program for students who are seeking their first undergraduate degree and whose Estimated Family Contribution (EFC) ranges from $0 to $5846.
+The annual award amount is determined by your EFC and enrollment status.
+The maximum scheduled award for 2022-23 is $6,495.

 Initial awards are estimated based on the results of the FAFSA.
 Estimates will change if any criteria used to determine your eligibility, such as major, degree status, satisfactory academic progress, income or family information changes.
 Actual payment will not be determined until after the Drop/Refund Deadline listed in the Academic Calendar in the online official catalog.
 Students registered for Flex Start courses will not receive financial aid payment until the last course has begun.
 Flex Start courses added to a schedule after financial aid payment is made will not be considered for a financial aid payment.
 Only courses required for the degree or certificate declared in your official Valencia record will be included in financial aid enrollment status.

 You do not have to be enrolled full time to receive a Pell Grant award.
 The amount actually paid to you from the Federal Pell Grant will be prorated if you enroll for less than 12 credits in a given term.
 You must begin attending all of your classes on the first day.
 If you are withdrawn for non-attendance prior to the actual payment of Pell Grant funds, payment for the withdrawn class(es) may not be made.

 All students are eligible to receive a Pell Grant award for no more than 12 terms of full time equivalency enrollment regardless of major, catalog year or initial term or enrollment in a post-secondary institution.

 Federal Supplemental Educational Opportunity Grant (FSEOG)